Presidency of Nana Akufo-Addo: 2016 general election

 Nana Addo first ran for president in 2008 and again in 2012, both times as the candidate of the New Patriotic Party (NPP).
 He was however defeated on both occasions by National Democratic Congress' candidates: John Evans Atta Mills in 2008 and John Dramani Mahama in 2012 after the former's death.
 Akufo-Addo was chosen once again as the presidential candidate of the New Patriotic Party during the 2016 general elections.
 On his third time representing the New Patriotic Party, Akufo-Addo defeated John Dramani Mahama in the first round (winning with 53.85% of the votes), which marked the first time in a Ghanaian presidential election that an opposition candidate won a majority outright in the first round.

 Inauguration

 Akufo-Addo took office on 7 January 2017.
 His inauguration was held at Black Star Square in Accra.
 Twelve presidents from African and European countries attended the ceremony, including Edgar Lungu of Zambia, Abdel Fattah el-Sisi of Egypt, Ernest Bai Koroma of Sierra Leone, Robert Mugabe of Zimbabwe, Muhammadu Buhari of Nigeria.
-During his inauguration, Akufo-Addo made several promises which included;
+During his inauguration, Akufo-Addo made several promises which included the following: